 8. Part 10.
 Contact Information, Declaration, and Signature of the Person Preparing this Petition, if Other Than the Petitioner.
 This section must contain the signature of the person who completed your petition, if other than you, the petitioner or authorized signatory.
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 9. and Part 10.
 If the person who completed this petition is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this petition MUST sign and date the petition.
 A stamped or typewritten name in place of a signature is not acceptable.
-If the person who helped you prepare your petition is an attorney or accredited representative, he or she may also need to submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Form G-28I, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your petition.
+If the person who helped you prepare your petition is an attorney or accredited representative, he or she may also need to submit a completed Form G-28, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your petition.